ttntm/ttntm/src/blog/2020/18-serverless-recipes-app.md

 Each of the app's individual routes=pages was implemented as its own Vue {% ext "SFC", "https://vuejs.org/v2/guide/single-file-components.html" %} file, shared functionality (i.e. navbar, toast messages, etc.) makes use of reusable components.
 To tie it all together, Vue extensions like `vue-router` and `vuex` were used to manage rounting and application state more efficiently - you're welcome to browse the full list of dependencies {% ext "on Codeberg", "https://codeberg.org/ttntm/recept0r/src/branch/main/package.json" %} if you're interested in what other packages I used.

-### FaunaDB Setup
+### Fauna Setup

-Setting up a database in FaunaDB is surprisingly easy - log in to your account, create a database and finally create a collection for your data (i.e. recipes).
+Setting up a database in Fauna is surprisingly easy - log in to your account, create a database and finally create a collection for your data (i.e. recipes).
 Their {% ext "documentation", "https://docs.fauna.com/fauna/current/start/cloud" %} regarding "getting started" is quite good and there's also an interactive tutorial that provides a practical introduction once you signed up.

-As FaunaDB is schema-less and close to zero-config, the structure of my app's data organically grew from its needs.
+As Fauna is schema-less and close to zero-config, the structure of my app's data organically grew from its needs.
 An example can probably help to clarify what I mean here: initially, I didn't really think much about where to store the images for the recipes.
-FaunaDB is technically able to store Base64 encoded images inside the recipe objects, so I went for that approach initially.
+Fauna is technically able to store Base64 encoded images inside the recipe objects, so I went for that approach initially.
 As images tend to be large though, this inflated my database, added a lot of bandwidth consumption and crippled loading times on top of that - I can assure you that it's not a good idea (also {% ext "not recommended", "https://docs.fauna.com/fauna/current/api/fql/documents#limits" %} by FaunaDB themselves).

 That's not the point though - my app wrote the Base64 images into the database without any specific configuration and later [replaced them with links to the actual images](/blog/how-to-use-cloudinary-with-vue-app/) just like that as well.
-FaunaDB simply adjusts to the data you provide, even if not all data inside a collection has the same set of properties (i.e. some recipes with picture, others without).
+Fauna simply adjusts to the data you provide, even if not all data inside a collection has the same set of properties (i.e. some recipes with picture, others without).

-**To sum it up**: as far as my rather simple application is concerned, FaunaDB was quick and easy to set up and configure, no matter what data I provided or how I ended up transforming and manipulating it.
+**To sum it up**: as far as my rather simple application is concerned, Fauna was quick and easy to set up and configure, no matter what data I provided or how I ended up transforming and manipulating it.

 ## Serverless Functionality